mdg1019/indexable_str/README.md

 # indexable_str

 This Rust library features the `IndexableStr` struct.
 To better understand how strings work in Rust, I decided to create a personal project that parses JSON files.
 When creating the lexer, I tried a number of ways to correctly index a string to retrieve string slices and `char`s.
-Once I finally started to wrap my head around Rust strings and lifetimes, I finally created a simple version of `IndexableStr`.
+Once I finally started to wrap my head around Rust strings and lifetimes, I created a simple version of `IndexableStr`.
 I found it very convenient to use and it had a bonus of making my code far more readable than the hacky approaches I'd previously tried.
 Because others may find it useful too, I decided to split `IndexableStr` into a separate library project.

 See the <a href="https://mdg1019.github.io/indexable_str/doc/indexable_str/index.html" target="_blank">rustdoc file</a> for the api details.